 No grant may be conferred upon or inure to the benefit of a member or relative of: (a) the USEA staff, Board of Governors, Foundation Trustees, or Committee Chairs; or (b) a member of any Area Council of the USEA (their relatives are eligible if the member in question is completely removed from the process of identifying the grant recipient(s).
 Funds must be used within two years of receiving the award.

 Applications will be posted in August.
 Deadline for application is October 15,

 WORTH THE TRUST ADULT AMATEUR RIDER GRANTS

-The $3,000 Amateur Young Adult Scholarship is available for riders between the ages of 16 and 25, while the $2,000 Adult Amateur Scholarship is available for eventers 26 and up.
+The $3,000 Amateur Young Adult Scholarship is available for riders between the ages of 16 and 25, while the $2,000 Adult Amateur Scholarship is available for Eventers 26 and up.
 Learning to officiate or working with a course designer, Technical Delegate, judge, veterinarian, etc. are also appropriate uses of the scholarship, with the approval of the scholarship panel.

 The Le Samurai Fund was established by Rebecca Broussard and Amy Tryon in memory of the great four-star horse Le Samurai.
-The Endowment Trust has allocated a total of $10,000 annually from the Le Samurai Fund for adult amateur education programs that are USEA Area activities.
+The USEA Foundation has allocated a total of $10,000 annually from the Le Samurai Fund for adult amateur education programs that are USEA Area activities.
 Grants from the fund are in addition to Area allotments and can be used for the same adult amateur education programs.

 THE ROGER HALLER SCHOLARSHIP FOR THE EDUCATION OF EVENTING OFFICIALS